isabella232/kacak/README.md

       ..................
       MsfRpcd:  Started

-Script for managing msfrpcd service,
+Script for managing msfrpcd service;

 ![Alt text](https://raw.github.com/galkan/kacak/master/images/image5.png "script for managing msfrpcd service")

 And be sure that 55552 port number is open after that.